 - Preheat oven to 350°F. Remove cake batter from the fridge.
 Let stand at room temperature for 10-15 minutes while oven preheats.

-- Distribute mixed berries over coffee cake batter.
-Sprinkle topping on top.
+- Sprinkle crumb topping over surface of coffee cake.
 Bake for 35 minutes.
 Loosely cover with foil.
 Bake for another 15-20 minutes until wooden toothpick inserted in center of cake comes out clean.
 Cool on wire rack for 20-30 minutes before serving.
 Serve warm.

 Can this recipe be made with frozen mixed berries?